Here we talk all about the TOEFL iBT and how to understand the test scoring system.

-GlobalExam offers a whole package of training materials designed to help you prepare for the TOEFL.
+GlobalExam offers a whole package of training resources for your preparation designed to help you prepare for the TOEFL.
 On our learning platform, you can polish areas of English vocabulary and grammar across 390 different grammar and vocabulary study sheets, before applying your knowledge to specific TOEFL training exercises.

 As you begin your preparations, take our Assessment Test to evaluate your level in English.
 This is essential for targeting your training to specific areas of improvement.
 If you choose our Premium services, you can create custom Study Plans to help guide your preparations towards your goals and timeline.
-Enjoy as well many tips for your training that we like sharing with you.
+Enjoy as well many tips and sample tests online with answers for your training that we like sharing with you.